 Our White Paper ”Work Access Lift Application Guide” is a condensed 2 page PDF version of this site that can be printed as a handout and used as an offline work reference.
-Please scroll this entire website before printing the White Paper so that you can benefit from the many extra details that we offer in this complete design guide.
+Please scroll through this entire page before printing the White Paper so that you can benefit from the many extra details that we offer in this complete design guide.

-WHY USE WORK ACCESS LIFTS: Safety is the prime purpose of all work access platform lifts.
-They are designed to move production personnel, their tools and materials to ergonomically sound work positions to enhance both worker safety and efficiency.
-The alternatives to these lifts include ladders, scaffolding or simply allowing workers to work in awkward, tiring or dangerous positions.
+Safety is the prime purpose of all work access platform lifts.
+These work access platforms are designed to move production personnel, tools, and materials to sound positions to enhance worker safety and ergonomic efficiency.
+The alternatives to these lifts include ladders, scaffolding, or simply allowing workers to work in awkward, tiring, or dangerous positions.

-WHERE TO USE WORK ACCESS LIFTS: Production applications are broadly varied and may include welding, painting, assembly, fabrication, inspection and maintenance.
-Because each application is unique to the task being performed and the object being worked on, each lift must be custom designed to the specific application.
+Production applications are broadly varied and may include welding, painting, assembly, fabrication, inspection, and maintenance.
+Because each application is unique to the task performed and the object worked on, each lift must be custom-designed to the specific application.
 This guide is designed to help you organize and prioritize your requirements so they may be resolved into appropriate specifications for your hydraulic access platform lift.

 PLATFORM SIZE AND CONFIGURATION: